ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - Laplacian Eigenmaps (nonlinear)

 ### t-sne:
-t-SNE is based on probability distributions with random walk on neighborhood graphs to find the structure within the data.
+- t-SNE is based on probability distributions with random walk on neighborhood graphs to find the structure within the data.
-- Local approaches seek to map nearby points on the manifold to nearby points in the low-dimensional representation.
-Global approaches on the other hand attempt to preserve geometry at all scales, i.e mapping nearby points to nearby points and far away points to far away points
+- Local approaches seek to map nearby points on the manifold to nearby points in the low-dims representation.
+Global approaches on the other hand attempt to preserve geometry at all scales, i.e mapping nearby points to nearby points and far away points to far away point.

+---

+## Types of Clustering
+1. Centroid-based Clustering
+- distance based metrics
+- efficient but sensitive to initial conditions and outliers.

+2. Density-based Clustering
+- Density-based clustering connects areas of high example density into clusters.
+- This allows for arbitrary-shaped distributions as long as dense areas can be connected.
+- These algorithms have difficulty with data of varying densities and high dimensions.
+- Further, by design, these algorithms do not assign outliers to clusters.

+3. Distribution-based Clustering
+- work good only, when we aware the distribution of dataset, such as Gaussian distributions.

+4. Hierarchical Clustering
+- Hierarchical clustering creates a tree of clusters.
+- Hierarchical clustering, not surprisingly, is well suited to hierarchical data, such as taxonomies.
+- In addition, another advantage is that any number of clusters can be chosen by cutting the tree at the right level.